 Shade and Temperature Control

-Large leaves from a fake plant will offer shade if your tortoise is overly hot but isn’t ready to enter the cooler side of the temperature gradient.
+Large leaves from a fake plant will offer shade if the tortoise is overly hot but isn’t ready to enter the cooler side of the temperature gradient.
 This leaf won’t struggle with climate changes, unlike a real plant.

 With sufficient fake vegetation and leaves, a tortoise may no longer consider this necessary.